kubernetes/git-sync/v3-to-v4.md

     |   other  |  other  |   ""    | error                        |
     |----------|---------|---------|------------------------------|

+#### Abbreviated hashes

+Because of the fetch loop, git-sync v3 allowed a user to specify `--branch` and `--rev`, where the rev was a shortened hash (aka SHA), which would be locally expanded to the full hash.  v4 tries hard not to pull extra stuff, which means we don't have enough information locally to do that resolution, and there no way to ask the server to do it for us (at least, not as far as we know).

+The net result is that, when using a hash for `--ref`, it must be a full hash, and not an abbreviated form.

 ### Log-related flags

 git-sync v3 exposed a number of log-related flags (e.g. `-logtostderr`).
 These